3lioo/CTF-Writeups/NewRFC/solve.md

     ZmxhZ3tFejN5XzJsaW5lc19jT2Rpbmd9

-  it is base64 so decode it you will get your flag
+  it is base64 so decode it and you will get your flag

     flag{Ez3y_2lines_cOding}